 There are thought to have been 31 known instances of flu pandemics since the first unanimously agreed outbreak in 1580.
 This strain originated in Asia and swept across Africa, into Europe, and ultimately into America.
 There was a high mortality rate associated with this virus.
-European historical documents noted that within 6 months the infection had spread throughout all of Europe.
+European historical documents noted that within six months the infection had spread throughout all of Europe.
 Rome reported 8,000 deaths and much of Spain was severely impacted as well.
-In the Americas, over 90 percent of the population was sickened by the outbreak.
-A common method of treatment at this time was known as bloodletting, which consisted of bleeding those who were ill until they were weak, pale, and occasionally unconscious.
+In the Americas, over 90% of the population was sickened by the outbreak.
+A common method of treatment at this time was known as bloodletting which consisted of bleeding those who were ill until they were weak, pale and occasionally unconscious.
 It is highly likely that this healing practice contributed to the overall mortality rate of this major outbreak.

-The 18th century experienced three major global flu outbreaks within 100 years.
+The 18th century experienced three major global flu outbreaks.
 The last pandemic of the three, dating 1781-1782, was the most severe.
 Originating in China, tens of millions of cases of infection were reported worldwide while the virus spread as quickly as modern transportation at the time would allow.
 Doctors were still ill-equipped to handle the disease.
-The majority of the medical community believed that the flu was caused by the synchronization of certain atmospheric factors.
-Medical journals show theories attempting to correlate things like wind speed, temperature changes, and barometric pressure with an influx in influenza illness.
-It would still be at least another 160 years before a vaccine is developed.
+The majority of the medical community believed the flu was caused by the synchronization of certain atmospheric factors.
+Medical journals show theories attempting to correlate things like wind speed, temperature changes and barometric pressure with an influx of influenza illness.
+It would be another 160 years before a vaccine is developed.

 By far the most famous and lethal outbreak of influenza was the 1918 Spanish Flu.
-The point of origin is disputed, as the virus was believed to have broken out in multiple locations simultaneously.
-Between 1918 and 1920 it is estimated that 50 million people worldwide perished as a result of the H1N1 virus.
-That is over three times as many deaths than recorded in WWI!
-Aside from the overwhelming death toll, this pandemic was unique on another aspect – 99% of deaths were under the age of 65.
-The morbidity was highest for those ages 20 – 40, rather than for the typically vulnerable infants and elderly.
+The point of origin is disputed as the virus was believed to have broken out in multiple locations simultaneously.
+Between 1918 and 1920, it is estimated that 50 million people worldwide perished as a result of the H1N1 virus – over three times as many deaths than recorded in WWI!
+Aside from the overwhelming death toll, this pandemic was unique on another aspect; 99% of deaths were under the age of 65.
+The morbidity was highest for those ages 20 to 40 rather than for the typically vulnerable infants and elderly.
 Luckily, modern medicine had taken some advances since the last major outbreaks and doctors were placing the ill into quarantine to control the spread of infection.
-Increased hygiene and the use of disinfectants were the best combatants until antibiotics and vaccines could be developed in the not so distant future!
+Increased hygiene and the use of disinfectants were the best combatants until antibiotics and vaccines could be developed in the not so distant future.

-Between the years of 1935 and 1960 our medical knowledge of the flu virus and how it worked grew exponentially.
+Between the years of 1935 and 1960, our medical knowledge of the flu virus and how it worked grew exponentially.
 The Spanish Flu demonstrated the great need for an influenza vaccine, but researchers were still struggling with how to grow and maintain the virus.
-It wasn’t until the early 1930’s that Influenza A was officially isolated by the Medical Research Council at Mill Hill in London.
-By 1935 scientists had discovered a method to cultivate the flu virus by using fertilized hen eggs, and from there further research went into discovering how to inactivate the virus for human vaccines.
+It wasn’t until the early 1930s that Influenza A was officially isolated by the Medical Research Council at Mill Hill in London.
+By 1935, scientists had discovered a method to cultivate the flu virus by using fertilized hen eggs, and from there further research went into discovering how to inactivate the virus for human vaccines.
 Influenza B was discovered around 1942 which lead to even greater advancements in understanding the complex nature of the virus’s ability to consistently mutate.
-In 1945 the first inactivated flu vaccine was licensed in the U.S. and contained both influenza strains A and B. By the 1960’s Europe had begun licensing its first flu vaccines as well.
-In the 1980’s the world was well on its way to understanding the need to annually update the vaccine composition in order to stay current with the ever-constant mutations occurring on the viral level.
+The first inactivated flu vaccine was licensed in the United States in 1945, and contained both influenza strains A and B. By the 1960s, Europe began licensing its first flu vaccines.
+By the 1980s, the world was well on its way to understanding the need to annually update the vaccine composition in order to stay current with mutations occurring on the viral level.